hyundai-robotics/doc-multi-task/1-overview/1-1-about-multi-task.md

 ![Figure 1-1 Single-tasking structure](<../_assets/image_1.png>)

 Figure 1‑2 below shows a multi-tasking structure.
 Because up to 8 tasks can run concurrently, one program (JOB file) can be assigned per task, allowing up to 8 programs (JOB files) to run independently and simultaneously.
 Running 8 tasks concurrently allows independent control of multiple devices.
+However, robot control is limited to one robot per main task.
+To perform synchronized tasks using multiple robots simultaneously, please use our cooperative control system.

 ![Figure 1‑2 Multi-tasking structure](<../_assets/image_2.png>)